 Imagine that a professor were to beam in from a late 19th century laboratory.
 Once he had recovered from the shock of the trip itself and the variety of new machines and instruments surrounding him, he would begin to smile and nod in recognition about the familiarity of his current surroundings.
 Once he strayed outside the laboratory and went for a walk, he would be amazed by how much the world outside had changed since his time.

-I spent almost 17 years in active research and R&D, and its management; I have spent the past thirteen years supporting leaders in R&D face the challenges that their daily work presents them.
-I’ve seen how many of them question the status quo and ask whether research could be organized differently, both to meet the needs of research itself, the people conducting it, and the society within which it takes place.
+I spent 17 years in active research and R&D, and its management; I have spent the last 23 years supporting leaders in R&D face the challenges that their daily work presents them.
+I’ve seen how many of them question the status quo and ask whether research could be organised differently, both to meet the needs of research itself, the people conducting it, and the society within which it takes place.

 - The challenge of trust.
 By definition, researchers operate at and beyond the edges of what we know.
-In the 19th and early 20th century, thanks in part to the way newspapers reported breakthroughs in science and engineering, the general public and politicians tended to trust scientists and their work.
-Contemporary breakthroughs either rely on finer degrees of specialization or trigger insights that can challenge our worldview.
-Due to this and to how modern media regales us with stories of “Frankenfood” and similar scare stories, the level of trust is waning.
+In the 19 and early 20 century, thanks in part to the way newspapers reported breakthroughs in science and engineering, the general public and politicians tended to trust scientists and their work.
+Contemporary breakthroughs either rely on finer degrees of specialisation or trigger insights that can challenge our worldview.
+Due to this and to how modern media regales us with stories of “Frankenfood” or poisonous vaccines and similar scare stories, the level of trust is waning.
 This, in turn, influences public support for research.

 - The challenge of resources.
 The pool of public funding for research is stagnating or slowly evaporating and an increasing number of researchers is applying for funds.
 The is leading to much lower success rates for funding, e.g. 11.3% for ERC Starter Grants, 6% for mainstay R01 grants at the NIH’s NIAID (although the overall NIH figure is 18%), and 35.6% for the DFG (down from 47% in 2009).
 In industry R&D budgets are similarly coming under pressure.
 This external pressure for efficient use of resources is usually met be an inefficient and destructively competitive strategy, namely to give the same research question to multiple people in the hope that one will be fast enough to get the big result that helps to ensure the next grant or secure next year’s budget.
 While they trends point to the need for change at the systemic level, in the mean time leaders can learn to develop a leadership style that enhances cooperation and teamwork that leads to a more efficient use of resources.